About Us

 LVHN–Highland Avenue is home to a surgery center, physician practices, outpatient facilities and rehabilitation and sports medicine services.
 Cardiology, endocrinology, general surgery, family medicine, imaging, and rehabilitation and sports medicine services are provided on the campus.

-Lehigh Valley Reilly Children's Hospital is the only children’s hospital in the Lehigh Valley.
-The Children’s Hospital offers both inpatient and ambulatory care, a Children’s ER, the J.B. and Kathleen Reilly Children’s Surgery Center in Salisbury Township, more than 30 pediatric specialists and numerous child-specific services such as rehab and burn care.
+Lehigh Valley Reilly Children's Hospital offers an entire health network built just for kids with both inpatient and ambulatory care, a Children’s ER, the J.B. and Kathleen Reilly Children’s Surgery Center in Salisbury Township, numerous child-specific services such as rehab and burn care, and the most pediatric specialties in the region.

 Community health centers offering doctors' offices and lab and imaging services at convenient locations in Bangor, Bath, Bartonsville, Bethlehem Township, Blakeslee, East Stroudsburg, Easton, Emmaus, Fogelsville, Frackville, Hamburg, Kutztown, Moselem Springs, Mountain Top, Palmer Township, Quakertown (in partnership with Grand View Hospital), Richland Township, Trexlertown, and West End, as well as health and wellness centers, which also include fitness facilities at Cedar Crest, Hazleton and Muhlenberg.